Subscribe to BoliviaBella!

 (Santa Cruz Bolivia)

-Bolivia requires travelers to port a yellow fever vaccination card or immunization certificate.
+Bolivia requires travelers to port a yellow fever vaccination card or immunization certificate if they plan to travel to tropical areas.
 You should get a yellow fever vaccine 10-14 days before you travel to Bolivia.
 Yellow fever and malaria are not the same disease, although both are caused by mosquitos.
 The following are some similarities and differences between these two diseases.

 SIMILARITIES: